Don't let hardline Brexiteers hijack this issue.

 The longer the delay, the greater the uncertainty, and the less investment there will be in the UK economy, as business leaders hold off from major decisions, or begin to divert jobs and investment elsewhere in the EU.

 The squabbling among ministers and the delays this has caused has damaged our economy even before our envisaged departure.

 Richard Corbett MEP is Leader of the European Parliamentary Labour Party, and represents Yorkshire and the Humber.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.